Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-01-getting_started.md

 At the lowest level, IaaS provides computing power that one can rent.
 By outsourcing hardware, one does not need to fret over the investment, maintenance, power, and cooling of servers and networks.
 IaaS is how data is stored on the cloud.
 An example is Google Cloud Storage, which ensures that your data is safe, secure, and accessible.
 Since your Google Spreadsheets and Calendar reminders are stored online in the cloud, if something were to obliterate your laptop, thankfully, your data would not be lost.

 In the middle, PaaS provides foundations for developers to easily build and host applications.
 An example of a PaaS platform is Google App Engine.
 Such platforms provision hardware, and the developer need not worry about infrastructure components such as software upgrades, patches, and licensing.
-With all this taken care of, a programmer may concentrate solely on his application, utilizing the underlying infrastructure to customize and specialize his code..
+With all this taken care of, a programmer may concentrate solely on his application, utilizing the underlying infrastructure to customize and specialize his code.
 You can use PaaS platforms to develop SaaS applications.

 At the highest level, SaaS provides web access to commercial software.
 An example of an SaaS web application is Gmail, which is free and web-based.
 To use Gmail, users do not need to install any applications onto their local hard drives, as the application is provided through a web browser.
 Since the software is hosted on the cloud, users can access their accounts from any location as long as they have internet and a browser.